Menu

 • a shortage of work

-An employer cannot fire you because of things like your sex, race, nationality, religion or place of origin.
-See Human Rights for more information.
+• because of things like your sex, race, nationality, religion or place of origin which are all protected by human rights legislation

 If you lose your job through no fault of your own and cannot find work, you may be able to get Employment Insurance.
 If you are unable to find a new job and cannot support yourself, you may be able to get Social Assistance.